Perth – Melbourne – Perth Tour

 Day 10: Kalbarri National Park Geraldton

-B – The day begins with a relaxed hike to Red Bluff on the ocean side.
-Then there is enough time for Island Rock and the Natural Bridge.
+B – The day begins with a relaxed hike to Red Bluff on the ocean side of the Kalbarri NP.
+Then, there is enough time for Island Rock and the Natural Bridge.
 In Geraldton, we drive along the sightseeing route to our hotel

 Day 11: Geraldton – Pinnacles – Perth